neoformit/primerdesign/README.md

 # ProbeDesign
 Design primers to use with Roche's fluorescent probe libraries

-Check out a running example at [primers.neoformit.com](http://primers.neoformit.com/)
+Check it out at [primers.neoformit.com](http://primers.neoformit.com/)

 Development setup